Farhadsurani/restaurant-application-test/README.md

 `npm start`

-The server will be running at [http://localhost:4000](http://localhost:4000).
+The server will be running at [http://localhost:{port}](http://localhost:port).
+Note: port is 4000 by default.
+You can see the port number in the terminal where the server is running.

 ### GraphQL Playground

-Navigate to [http://localhost:4000/graphql](http://localhost:4000/graphql) in your browser to access the GraphQL Playground, where you can interact with the API.
+Navigate to [http://localhost:port/graphql](http://localhost:port/graphql) in your browser to access the GraphQL Playground, where you can interact with the API.

 ## GraphQL Schema